10up/autoshare-for-twitter/readme.txt

 * Initial private release (props [@scottlee](https://profiles.wordpress.org/scottlee/))

 == Upgrade Notice ==
+= 2.0.0 =
+Autoshare for Twitter 2.0.0 utilizes the [Twitter v2 API](https://developer.twitter.com/en/products/twitter-api).
+If you have not already done so, please [migrate your app](https://developer.twitter.com/en/portal/projects-and-apps) to Twitter v2 API to continue using Autoshare for Twitter.
+[Learn more about migrating here](https://developer.twitter.com/en/docs/twitter-api/migrate/ready-to-migrate).

 = 1.2.1 =
 This release bumps the WordPress minimum from 5.3 to 5.7 and PHP minimum from 7.2 to 7.4.